rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 {{< /highlight>}}

-{{<figure src="/images/thoughts/onebillion-bloom-filter.png" title="Parameters for the previous Bloom filter able to handle 1 billion elements with FPP equals to 2%">}}
+{{<figure src="/images/thoughts/onebillion-bloom-filter.png" title="Parameters for the previous Bloom filter able to handle 1 billion elements with FPP equal to 2%">}}

 As you can see, the optimal number of hashes is 6 and the filter's length is **8.14 x 10<sup>9</sup> bits**, that is approximately **1 GB of memory**.